jamsocket/plane/README.md

 to hear about your use case and help you get started.
 Feel free to [open an issue on GitHub](https://github.com/drifting-in-space/spawner/issues) or contact [Paul](https://github.com/paulgb) at [paul@driftingin.space](mailto:paul@driftingin.space).

+## Open-source Roadmap

+We are in the process of extracting code from our platform monorepo into the Spawner open source project.
+The goal is for Spawner to provide all the pieces you need to run session-lived backend infrastructure.

+- [x] Agent
+- [x] Proxy
+- [x] Certificate fetcher
+- [ ] DNS server
+- [ ] Scheduler

 ## Use cases

 Spawner is intended for cases where a web app needs a dedicated, stateful back-end to talk to for the